Good afternoon, distinguished scientists! This is Vasily Malets, Director of the Academy of Articles.

 Magazine characteristics:

-Dear colleagues, today I shared with you the analysis of 3 journals that will soon lose indexing in Scopus.
-You can see the status of all journals in our table of contenders.
+Dear colleagues, today I shared with you an analysis of three journals that will soon lose their indexing in Scopus.

-Next year, our “Challengers” column will be published every 2 months.
-We also plan to launch a video version of our column and will continue to improve our methods of analyzing publications in order to warn you about risky journals as early as possible.
+Next year, our "Contenders" column will be published every two months.
+We also plan to launch a video version of our column and will continue to refine our publication analysis methods to alert you to risky journals as early as possible.
 Thank you for staying with us!

 Sincerely,